Which movies in theaters are worth the price of admission?

 The story of Elton John's life, from his years as a prodigy at the Royal Academy of Music through his influential and enduring musical partnership with Bernie Taupin.

-With a Tomatometer Score of 91% and an Audience Score of 88% on Rotten Tomatoes, "Rocketman" has garnered plenty of praise since its release on May 31.
+With a Tomatometer Score of 89% and an Audience Score of 88% on Rotten Tomatoes, "Rocketman" has racked up generally positive reviews since its release on May 31.

 "If you need somebody to recount the rise of a British rock god from pallid suburbia to the baroque extremes of fame, and to create a stir without causing too much of a fuss, Fletcher is your man," noted Anthony Lane of the New Yorker, while the Chicago Reader's Leah Pickett said, "The story reshuffles reality, especially time and facts, and the film is more enjoyable for it."

-Catch it on the big screen at Cobb Plaza Cinema Café 12 (155 S. Orange Ave.) through Wednesday, June 19; Cinemark Artegon Marketplace and XD (5150 International Drive) through Wednesday, June 19; and Fashion Square Premiere Cinema 14 (3201 E. Colonial Drive) through Tuesday, June 18.
+Get a piece of the action at Cinemark Artegon Marketplace and XD (5150 International Drive) through Tuesday, June 25.
 Click here for showtimes and tickets.

 Late Night